You can have DreamHost automatically configure a cron job in the panel on the Cron Jobs page. This article contains the following contents.

 - To create the cron, fill in the following fields:

-- User: From the dropdown menu choose an existing shell user you'd like the cron job to run under.
+- User: From the dropdown menu choose an existing SFTP or shell user you'd like the cron job to run under.

 - Title: Give the cron job a name you'll remember.